brad82/nocp-formulary/drugs/asa.md

 Once digested ASA causes changes to the surfaces of platelets decreasing its effectiveness in clot formation.

 It blocks formation of thromboxane A2, which causes platelets to aggregate and arteries to constrict in the clotting cascade.
-This change lasts as long as the platelet is in circulation (5 - 7 days)
+This change lasts as long as the platelet is in circulation (5 - 7 days).

 - Onset in 5-30 min
-- Peak effects within 15-120 min Duration of 1-4 hours
+- Peak effects within 15-120 min
+- Duration of 1-4 hours
-- 1⁄2 life of 15-20 min
+- ½ life of 15-20 min

 ## Notes

-Should be given as soon as possible to patients with ACS indications
+Should be given as soon as possible to patients with ACS indications.